Skip to content

 Eating fish - why do without?

-So vegans do without the consumption of fish on the one hand, because the necessity is not given.
+Nevertheless, there are of course people on this planet who both depend on fishing and the consumption of fish both financially and as part of their diet are.
+In the end, vegans refrain from consuming fish because it is not necessary.
 But also out of respect for the people who are currently really dependent on it.

 10. because there are plant-based alternatives